-Performance Criteria Performance Indicator Provided under the Proposed Concept Masterplan Achieved Accessibility and connectivity Ease of access is critical for the community to enjoy and use public open space and For a medium- to low-density neighbourhood: 5 minutes' walk / 400m walking distance to a local, district, or regional park For the broader open space network of Jacaranda, which includes the Lake Park, over 90% of residents will be located within 400m from a barrier free local park.
-All residents are within 400m of some form of open space given the significant apportionment of the land to conservation objectives. √ recreation facilities.
+Performance Criteria Performance Indicator Provided under the Proposed Concept Masterplan Achieved Accessibility and connectivity Ease of access is critical for the community to enjoy and use public open space and recreation facilities.
+For a medium- to low-densit neighbourhood: 5 minutes' walk / 400m walking distanc to a local, district, or regiona park For the broader open space network of Jacaranda, which includes the Lake Park, over 90% of residents will be located within 400m from a barrier free local park.
+All residents are within 400m of some form of open space given the significant apportionment of the land to conservation objectives.
 The main entry drive to the site has been shifted from the western edge of the Lake Park (under the existing Concept Masterplan) to a more central location.
-This disperses vehicular traffic and improves accessibility and connectivity between the Lake Park and adjoining residential areas.
+This disperses vehicular traffic and improves accessibility and connectivity between the Lake Park and adjoining 1 residential areas.
 Relocating the main entry drive also provides the opportunity to activate and increase accessibility to the eastern side of the Lake Park, particularly for people visiting and using the park from outside of Jacaranda.
 The Proposed Concept Masterplan has a fine grain, lower order street network which maximises the number of pedestrian and visual connections from the adjoining residential areas towards the Lake Park.
 In terms of visual access, the Lake Park will have 100% esplanade frontage along the northern, western and southern edges, and all residential streets will open towards views of the open space area.
 By relocating the main entry drive, the accessibility, activation and passive surveillance of the eastern side of the park is significantly improved.
-Distribution Distance of open space from houses by size - 400 m.
-For the broader open space network of Jacaranda, which includes the Lake Park, over 90% of residents will be located within 400m from a ✓
+Distribution The ability of residents to gain access to public open space within an easy walk from home, workplaces, and Distance of open space from houses by size - 400 m. • For the broader open space network of Jacaranda, which includes the Lake Park, over 90% of residents will be located within 400m from a barrier free local park.
+All residents are within 400m of some form of open space given the significant apportionment of the land to conservation objectives. ¥